Introduction

 If you have questions or suggestions on using the new API please contact our Data Team at: data@food.gov.uk.

-The APIs provide a REST style access to the data via simple HTTP GET requests.
+Each API endpoint provides REST style access to the data via HTTP GET requests.
 Data can be returned in a range of formats including JSON, CSV and web pages.

-For example fetching a list of alerts from: /food-alerts/id
+For example fetching a list of resources from: /food-alerts/id?_limit=10

-will return a JSON data packet similar to the following (details will depend on the currently available alerts):
+will return a JSON data packet similar to the following:

 {